Why we like EOS (Entrepreneurial Operating System)

 A daily huddle meeting where the team reviews:

-- Housekeeping and announcements
+- Housekeeping and announcements for immediate attention

 - Everyone shares a win or learning, top two priorities, and identifies any blockers stopping them from achieving their objectives